-Brazilian family hold hope for 'miracle' baby shot in womb - BBC News
+Brazil's 'miracle' baby survives gunfight

 A Brazilian baby who was shot in the womb by a stray bullet has been deemed a miracle for surviving and his family hope he will overcome injuries to walk one day.

-Mother Claudineia dos Santos Melo was nine-months pregnant when she was shot while passing a gunfight in a favela in Rio de Janiero state.
+Mother Claudineia dos Santos Melo was nine-months pregnant when she was shot while passing a gunfight in a favela in Rio de Janeiro state.

 Baby Arthur was born in an emergency caesarean, but is now paraplegic.